vilemduha/blendercam/scripts/addons/docs/overview.md

 6. **Dependencies**

 ## Core Functions
-The core function of the Fabex addon is to take whatever object is in the viewport, generate toolpaths along that object according to a milling strategy set by the user, and export that path as Gcode so that it can be run on a CNC machine.
+The core function of **Fabex** is to take the active object in the viewport, generate toolpaths along that object according to a milling strategy set by the user, and export that path as Gcode so that it can be run on a CNC machine.

-These operations can be exported alone, or combined into chains to be exported and run together.
+These Operations can be exported alone, or combined into Chains to be exported and run together.

 **Core Functions** can be found in:
 - `cam_chunk` - breaks paths into chunks and layers for calculation